genchansansan/kaToolsExpressionPicker/README.md

 We can write vex/python code by drag & drop....plus a little bit of editing.
 If you use one function over and over again, save it as a module, and you can grab it whenever you want from the list view!

+## update v0.1.018

+- You can double-click something on a list and edit a code or name.
+- Bit better layout.

 ## Update v0.1.017

 - If you press tab in the text area, cursor still keeps the position (It doesn't go away).